 In case you are not aware, there is an option in your 401(k) that makes tax-efficient saving easier than ever before.
-Fidelity is now giving GM employees the ability to convert after-tax contributions in their 401(k) to the Roth bucket of the account.
-This is big news for folks that are maximizing their 401(k) contributions and are also over the Roth IRA income limits (which start to happen at about \$129,000 of income for single tax filers and about \$204,000 of household income for those that file jointly).
-These Roth income limits do not apply in the GM Retirement Savings Plan (or to any 401(k) savings tool).
+Fidelity gives GM employees the ability to convert after-tax contributions in their 401(k) to the Roth bucket of the account.
+This is big news for folks that are maximizing their 401(k) contributions and are also over the Roth IRA income limits for contributing directly to a Roth IRA (which starts to happen at about \$138,000 of income for single tax filers and about \$218,000 of household income for those that file jointly).
+These Roth income limits do not apply to the GM Retirement Savings Plan (or to any 401(k) savings tool).